-The Housing Revenue Account is ring-fenced to account for the Council's "landlord" function in respect of the letting and management of 6,775 units of social housing.
-2018/19 saw a net underspend against approved budget of £10.7m due mostly to slippage on planned repairs and maintenance projects.
-The HRA budget underspend has been transferred to an earmarked reserve and will be made available for future years spend by the Housing Service.
+The Housing Revenue Account is ring-fenced to account for the Council's "landlord" function in respect of the letting and management of 6,786 units of social housing.
+2018/19 saw a net underspend of £2.9m against the approved budget due mostly to slippage on planned repairs and maintenance projects.
+The HRA budget underspend has been transferred to the HRA Reserve which is available for future years spend within the HRA to maintain or improve existing dwellings or to create new homes.